Ensuring Technology Fluency in the Boardroom

-- Are the organization’s digital transformation efforts properly prioritized to deliver the expected value and results?
+- Are the organisation’s digital transformation efforts properly prioritised to deliver the expected value and results?
 (For example, are multiyear plans reevaluated every three to six months in view of changing markets and customer needs?)
 Are plans resourced with the requisite skill sets, or is help needed?

 - What are the long-term plans for hybrid work environments?
 How will the company enable access and connectivity to ensure productivity, safety and security in the future, considering the next generation of mobile connectivity and systems as well as data access?

-- What programs are management considering to protect the organization’s critical data and information assets and to comply with global data privacy requirements?
+- What programmes are management considering to protect the organisation’s critical data and information assets and to comply with global data privacy requirements?

 - What are the company’s business continuity, crisis management and disaster recovery plans?
 Are contractors and outside services aligned to support them?
 Does the technology infrastructure enable or hinder business resilience?
 How would operations be affected if a security breach were to occur, and how quickly could the company respond?

 - Are the processes that management chooses to automate focused, streamlined and simplified enough that automation makes sense?
 Is selecting a process for automation a strategic decision (for example, to focus employees on more complex, value-added tasks)?